The following DNS record types are available in the DNS Management of Openprovider; below the table, each DNS record is explained in more detail:

-It is required to surround TXT records with quotes, otherwise the entire zone can has issues to resolve correctly.
-It's even required when creating a TXT record to define SPF data; if not surrounded by quotes, the behaviour may be different from what you expect.
+It is required to surround TXT records with quotes, otherwise, the entire zone can have issues to resolve correctly.
+It's even required when creating a TXT record to define SPF data; if not surrounded by quotes, the behavior may be different from what you expect.

-If you want to add a large TXT record you may use quotes to split it into smaller pieces within one record like below:
+If you want to add a large TXT record you may use quotes to split it into smaller pieces within one record like the one below:

 name IN TXT ( “v=DKIM1; g=*; k=rsa; “

-This section does not describe a special type of record but covers the concept of a wildcard in a DNS record, like
+This section does not describe a special type of record but covers the concept of a wildcard ("*", a star or asterisk) in a DNS record, like

-The above example says that any sub domain under example.com (www.example.com, mail.example.com, whatever.example.com) should be treated as an A record to the IP address 220.127.116.11.
+The above example says that any subdomain under example.com (www.example.com, mail.example.com, whatever.example.com) should be treated as an A record to the IP address 220.127.116.11.
 This is useful to quickly catch all possible subdomains to one specific IP address.

 There is one important exception when using wildcards: the wildcard will not match if another record exists with the same subdomain.
 For example, if there is a record default._domainkey.example.com, the wildcard *.example.com will not match _domainkey.example.com anymore.